A grand country house set in the scenic surroundings of Pollok Country Park and in easy reach of Glasgow City Centre.

 Pollok House is currently undergoing some external maintenance which is expected to continue until August 2016.
-The property will remain open throughout.

 For conservation reasons, some of our paintings including works by El Greco, Goya and Blake have been removed from the house.
 These works can be viewed by appointment at Glasgow Museums Resource Centre for more information click here.

 Pollok House is a popular wedding venue, during functions there may be restricted access to one or two rooms.
 If you are concerned about this affecting your enjoyment of Pollok House please call us to check 0141 616 6410.